 A favorite past-time for many is simply to walk down the streets of the Grounds and find somebody on their porch.

 (Somebody always is.)
 Presto!
 They have the makings of a great time for visiting.

 However, whatever one is doing, when the Camp Ground bell rings, it is time to drop everything and head for the

 Auditorium, for Saturday evening programs, Sunday morning services, Sunday afternoon programs or evening Vespers.

 While the Lancaster Camp Ground is located in Central Ohio its people are certainly not restricted to there.
 There are

-Texas and come to the Camp Ground for the summer.
-We also have a number of families that make the journey to the Camp
+or Texas and come to the Camp Ground for the summer.
+We also have a number of families that make the journey to the

-elderly and every age in between, for many years, have found the Lancaster Camp Ground a place of peace, relaxation,
+extremely elderly and every age in between, for many years, have found the Lancaster Camp Ground a place of peace,

 Lancaster Camp Ground

 |Smoke Free / Alcohol Free